faerlin-developer/mandelbrot-visualizer/README.md

-# Mandelbrot and Julia Visualizer
+# Mandelbrot and Julia Set Visualizer